II. Definitions

 - Avoid braces, night splints, shoe modifications, Orthotics, serial Casting

-- Treat any associated Metatarsus Varus (In-Toeing)
+- Treat any associated Metatarsus Varus (other cause of In-Toeing)

 - Surgical indications (rare)